Bugis: The growth of Bugis kingdoms

 The progress of inter-insular commercial activities and the increasing interactions with Maritime Silk Road were potentially among the main factors contributing to the economic prosperity for a few leading South Sulawesi communities.
 The period between 1200 and 1600 witnessed a radical change throughout the political landscape of lowland South Sulawesi Peninsula.

 The trade in South Sulawesi was based on the export of rare commodities, a business which was easily dominated by an exclusive ruling class.
 The administrative structure is fairly basic, a majority of the states are small and in a form of a local chiefdom.
 A small population is sufficient to assist the elite with food, physical work and military assistance to preserve their state's independence.

 However, by the 15th century, a major economic revolution taken place, and agricultural become an important economic foundation.
 To continue their powers in the agrarian-based society, the ruling elites are now required to handle the near unprecedented growth on the rice-producing territories to accommodate a major population boom.
 Hence, in order adapt with the economic and societal change, a new system and intermediaries are needed.

 Trade and commerce however, still retains its essential importance for the South Sulawesi economy.
 Rice become a major source of export; and at the same time, the economy is stimulated by the import of prestige goods from other parts of archipelago.
 The area potentially experienced exceptional growth following the rise of Malacca as a regional entrepôt.
 Conversely, the wealth for the elite families in South Sulawesi would also consequently rose due to this intensive commercial transactions, despite the fact that trade is now not solely regarded as their single source of riches.

-Emergence of new political strengths over the Peninsula
+Emergence of new political strengths over the peninsula

 In the 1500s, Luwu was the major political force in the Bugis heartland, with its authority proclaimed throughout a large section of the peninsula.
 Nevertheless, new geopolitical players that would resist its dominance were already beginning to take shape by the end of the century.

-The impact following the rise of Malacca were more visible in the western coast of South Sulawesi, an area with a high concentration of Malay merchants arriving from the west.
+The impact following the rise of Malacca were more visible in the western coast of South Sulawesi, an area with a high concentration of Malay and Minangkabau merchants arriving from the west.
 It slowly gained the attention of the kingdoms of Soppeng and Sindereng, with the pursuit to include the area in their territorial expansions, these Bugis states have already lost their direct sea access in the west coast by Luwu.